FollowTheProcess/test/README.md

 }
 ```

+> [!TIP]
+> Line comments on the line you call most `test` functions on will be shown in failure messages as additional context

 ### Non Comparable Types

 `test` uses Go 1.18+ generics under the hood for most of the comparison, which is great, but what if your types don't satisfy `comparable`.
 We also provide